Why consider dental implants?

 The implant is a titanium rod that looks similar to a screw.
 It is inserted into a pre-drilled socket in the jawbone and once it has settled into the bone (a process known as osseointegration), a new restoration such as a crown can be attached.
 Implants can also be used to support dental bridges and dentures.

 Dental implants will look and feel like your natural teeth, and they do not require the alteration of any nearby teeth.
 Once treatment is complete you will be able to have confidence in the way you speak, eat and generally communicate with the world around you.
 They are secure and reliable, able to replace one or more teeth depending on your circumstances.

 There are different implant types and systems available and the Time Dental team will be happy to discuss the options available with you.
 Once the implant surgeon has placed the implant, Dr Rashid will attach the restoration and you will be able to show off your new smile.

-In specific cases dental implants can be placed on the day of removal of the remaining portion of tooth and immediately have a temporary tooth attached.
+In specific cases, dental implants can be placed on the day of removal of the remaining portion of the tooth and immediately have a temporary tooth attached.
 Often the dental implant is placed and a period of healing is required before attaching the tooth.
 This is to ensure the implant has settled in the bone and can take 8-12 weeks.
-In the mean time a provisional bridge or denture can be provided to temporarily replace the missing tooth while the dental implant settles.
+In the meantime, a provisional bridge or denture can be provided to temporarily replace the missing tooth while the dental implant settles.